Pedestrian Accident Lawyer in Montgomery, Alabama

 - Obey the rules.
 Cross the street only at designated crosswalks.
 Use traffic signals.
 Yield the right-of-way when appropriate.
 Even if the cross signal says you can go, don’t trust that motorists will obey, always look as you cross, too.

 - Use the sidewalks.
 Always use the sidewalk, it’s at least some protection against pedestrian accidents.
 If there is no sidewalk, then walk facing oncoming traffic and stay to the extreme left or right, depending on which way you are walking.

 - Make eye contact.
 If you can, make eye contact with nearby motorists so that you can confirm they see you.
 Alternatively, always behave in a manner that assumes drivers cannot see you.
 You are, ultimately, responsible for your own safety and well-being.

 - Don’t be distracted.
 Refrain from texting or reading texts as you walk, or wearing headphones and singing as you walk, or any other kind of behavior that will distract you from paying attention to your surroundings and where you are going.

 - Dress appropriately.
 If you know you’ll be out walking, particularly towards dusk or dark, wear bright colored clothes.
 You can even purchase reflectors to wear so that cars can see you better in the dark, especially when there are minimal street lamps.

 - Don’t walk if intoxicated.
 You don’t want to walk if intoxicated or on drugs.
 Stay put.
 Get someone to come get you.
-According to NHTSA, a good many of pedestrian deaths are a result of pedestrians being under the influence or intoxicated.
+According to NHTSA, a good many pedestrian deaths are a result of pedestrians being under the influence or intoxicated.